top of page

 • Every optimization task must follow the PDCA cycle: Plan, Do, Check, Act - and, if necessary, make adjustments, then plan again, etc.

-• The objective of every optimization action must be SMART: Specific, Measurable, Attainable, Realistic, Timeframe.
+• The objective of every optimization action must be SMART: Specific, Measurable, Attainable, Realistic, and Timeframe.
 This makes objectives achievable and verifiable.

 • All actions are recorded in the Form Sheet, including details of the person responsible, the target completion date, and the current status.
 The effectiveness of the actions must be verified before a re-evaluation can be performed.